-Right now, you probably have lots of questions: How serious is an acetabular labral tear?
+Right now, you may have many questions: How serious is an acetabular labral tear?
 What’s the best treatment?
 What do we do next?
-We’ve provided some answers to your questions on this site, and our experts at Boston Children's Hospital can explain your child’s condition fully when you meet with us.
+We’ve provided some answers to your questions on this site.
+Our hip experts can answer other questions you may have when you meet with us.

 Background: the normal hip joint

-The hip joint is one of the body's most reliable structures, providing people with movement and support without pain or problems in most people for a lifetime.
-The hip’s simple ball-and-socket anatomy—with the ball-shaped femoral head rotating inside a cup-shaped socket called the acetabulum—usually works well with amazingly little friction, and little or no wear. with amazingly little friction, and little or no wear.
+The hip joint is one of the body's most reliable structures, providing most people with movement and support without pain or problems for a lifetime.
+The hip’s ball-and-socket anatomy—with the ball-shaped femoral head rotating inside a cup-shaped socket called the acetabulum—usually works well with little friction and little or no wear.

-The well-fitting surfaces of the femoral head and acetabulum, which face each other, are lined with a layer of cartilage, lubricated by a thin film of fluid.
-Friction inside a normal hip is less than one-tenth that of ice gliding on ice.
+The surfaces of the femoral head and acetabulum, which face each other, are lined with a layer of cartilage and lubricated by a thin fluid film.

 What is an acetabular labral tear?

-An acetabular labral tear is a tear in the hip joint’s fibrous seal, which normally cushions the joint and provides joint stability and support.
+An acetabular labral tear is a tear in the seal that normally cushions the joint and provides joint stability and support.

 What causes an acetabular labral tear?

-What are the signs and symptoms of an acetabular labral tear?
+What are the signs and symptoms of a labral tear?

 - a sharp pain in the front of the hip, sometimes shooting down the thigh